anyscale/onboarding/README.md

   * Provider (aws, gcp): aws
   * Name: Pick any short name, like "mycloud"

+### Anyscale Account Creation
+You should have recieved an invitation to create an account with Anyscale from your Admin.
+Follow the instructions in the email to create an account in your organization.

+Next, set up your Anyscale credentials by navigating to Your Profile > Credentials and running the command listed in your terminal.

 ### Project initialization

 This command creates a project on Anyscale and ties it to this directory.